NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/cases/_index.md

 ###### <span style="color:#005aa7">Partners</span>

 We are working with academic partners on an advice regarding the above-mentioned ethical issue that emerged at the Municipality of Rotterdam.
-For this project we are supported by the [<span style="color:#005aa7">SIDN Fund</span>](https://www.sidnfonds.nl/projecten/ethical-risk-assessment-tool).
+For this project we are supported by the <a href="https://www.sidnfonds.nl/projecten/ethical-risk-assessment-tool" target="_blank">SIDN Fund</a>.

 {{</ cases >}}